TSAY (Treatment for Sexually Acting Out Youth)

-The TSAY program accepts adolescent males ages 12-17, with an I.Q. of 70 or above, who have a documented history of sexually aggressive behaviors and who present an impending risk to the community.
+The TSAY program accepts adolescent males ages 12-17, with an I.Q. of 70 or above, who have a documented history of sexually acting out behaviors and who present an impending risk to the community.

-The TSAY Program (Treatment of Sexually Aggressive Youth) is a researched and strength based 9-12 month Residential Program designed to treat up to eight adolescent boys ages 12-17.
+The TSAY Program (Treatment for Sexually Acting Out Youth) is a researched and strength based 9-12 month Residential Program designed to treat up to eight adolescent boys ages 12-17.
 The Program is designed to treat “The Whole Person”.

 The Youth is regularly involved in Individual, Group, and Family Therapy during his stay.
 He is also involved in school, activity therapy, and community events.
 There are monthly Treatment Team reviews and updates.
 Special conferences and emergency Treatment Team reviews are convenes when needed.